rajnesh/bridge-bidding-system-js/README.md

-# Bridge Bidding System (SAYC) - Browser Application
+# Bridge Bidding System (SAYC)

-A comprehensive browser-based implementation of the Standard American Yellow Card (SAYC) bidding system for contract bridge, featuring an interactive Bootstrap-based web interface.
-This application runs entirely in the browser with no server requirements.
+A comprehensive, test-backed implementation of the Standard American Yellow Card (SAYC) bidding system for contract bridge, featuring a modern browser UI and a Node/Jest test suite.

 ## Features